 Cashour's compositions have premiered locally in New York City, nationally and internationally, in such venues as: DiMenna Center for Classical Music, Symphony Space, St. Peters Citicorp Center, Two Lands-One Voice Festival in Rome, Italy, European-American Musical Alliance in Paris, France (Schola Cantorum); Columbia University, New York University, National Opera Center, TheatreLab and many others.
 Of a recent concert of her choral works at Church of the Transfiguration in Manhattan, critic Jean Ballard-Terepka wrote:

 "Tamara Cashour’s Five Introits followed.
 Conceived for the brief, crucial and defining introductory moment of Protestant services that open the liturgy, these five extremely short works were jewels of effective musical writing: each work captured the essence of the sacred text coherently and immediately.
 As a Hart Longs was a paradigm of spiritual yearning; Be Strong and of Good Courage! was operatic in its noble vigor; O Sing Unto the Lord a New Song danced." ---Jean Ballard Terepka for Theatrescene

-Tamara Cashour holds a BA in Music Theory/Columbia University; MA in Interdisciplinary Studies (Musical Direction/Avant-garde theatre studies; and is close to completion of her MFA thesis in Musical Composition from Vermont College of Fine Arts.
+Tamara Cashour holds a BA in Music Theory/Columbia University; MA in Interdisciplinary Studies (Musical Direction/Avant-garde theatre studies; and an MFA in Musical Composition from Vermont College of Fine Arts.